john-harrold/shiny_demo_dev/README.md

 # `shiny_demo_dev`

-Docker container to demo Shiny apps using development versions
+Docker container to demo Shiny apps using development versions.
+Note that this container will only work on x86 (Intel or AMD) machines.
+So it will not work on the new Apple Silicon (M1, etc.) computers.

 ```
 docker build -t shiny --no-cache  https://raw.githubusercontent.com/john-harrold/shiny_demo_dev/main/Dockerfile